OpenNebula/docs/source/advanced_administration/application_flow_and_auto-scaling/appflow_use_cli.rst

 Life-Cycle Operations
 ---------------------

 Services are deployed automatically by the Life Cycle Manager.
 To undeploy a running Service, users have the commands ``oneflow shutdown`` and ``oneflow delete``.

-The command ``oneflow shutdown`` will perform a graceful shutdown of all the running VMs, and will delete any VM in a failed state (see `onevm shutdown and delete </./vm_guide_2#life-cycle_operations>`__).
+The command ``oneflow shutdown`` will perform a graceful shutdown of all the running VMs, and will delete any VM in a failed state (see :ref:`onevm shutdown and delete <vm_guide_2#life-cycle_operations>`).
 If the ``straight`` deployment strategy is used, the Roles will be shutdown in the reverse order of the deployment.

 After a successful shutdown, the Service will remain in the ``DONE`` state.
 If any of the VM shutdown operations cannot be performed, the Service state will show ``FAILED``, to indicate that manual intervention is required to complete the cleanup.
 In any case, the Service can be completely removed using the command ``oneflow delete``.

 If a Service and its VMs must be immediately undeployed, the command ``oneflow delete`` can be used from any Service state.
 This will execute a delete operation for each VM and delete the Service.
 Please be aware that **this is not recommended**, because VMs using persistent Images can leave them in an inconsistent state.

 When a Service fails during a deployment, undeployment or scaling operation, the command ``oneflow recover`` can be used to retry the previous action once the problem has been solved.

 Elasticity
 ----------

 A role's cardinality can be adjusted manually, based on metrics, or based on a schedule.
 To start the scalability immediately, use the command ``oneflow scale``:

 .. code::

     $ oneflow scale <serviceid> <role_name> <cardinality>

-To define automatic elasticity policies, proceed to the `elasticity documentation guide </./appflow_elasticity>`__.
+To define automatic elasticity policies, proceed to the :ref:`elasticity documentation guide <appflow_elasticity>`.

 Managing Permissions
 ====================

-Both Services and Template resources are completely integrated with the `OpenNebula user and group management </./auth_overview>`__.
+Both Services and Template resources are completely integrated with the :ref:`OpenNebula user and group management <auth_overview>`.
 This means that each resource has an owner and group, and permissions.
 The VMs created by a Service are owned by the Service owner, so he can list and manage them.

 For example, to change the owner and group of the Service 1, we can use ``oneflow chown/chgrp``:

 .. code::

     $ oneflow list
-ID USER            GROUP           NAME                      STATE 1 oneadmin        oneadmin        my_service                RUNNING
+            ID USER            GROUP           NAME                      STATE
+             1 oneadmin        oneadmin        my_service                RUNNING

     $ onevm list
         ID USER     GROUP    NAME            STAT UCPU    UMEM HOST             TIME 0 oneadmin oneadmin frontend_0_(ser runn   17   43.5M localhost    0d 01h06
          1 oneadmin oneadmin db_master_0_(se runn   59  106.2M localhost    0d 01h06
     ...

     $ oneflow chown my_service johndoe apptools

     $ oneflow list
-ID USER            GROUP           NAME                      STATE 1 johndoe         apptools        my_service                RUNNING
+            ID USER            GROUP           NAME                      STATE
+             1 johndoe         apptools        my_service                RUNNING

     $ onevm list
         ID USER     GROUP    NAME            STAT UCPU    UMEM HOST             TIME 0 johndoe  apptools frontend_0_(ser runn   62   83.2M localhost    0d 01h16
          1 johndoe  apptools db_master_0_(se runn   74  115.2M localhost    0d 01h16
     ...

 Note that the Service's VM ownership is also changed.

 All Services and Templates have associated permissions for the **owner**, the users in its **group**, and **others**.
 For each one of these groups, there are three rights that can be set: **USE**, **MANAGE** and **ADMIN**.
 These permissions are very similar to those of UNIX file system, and can be modified with the command ``chmod``.

 For example, to allow all users in the ``apptools`` group to USE (list, show) and MANAGE (shutdown, delete) the Service 1:

 .. code::

     $ oneflow show 1
     SERVICE 1 INFORMATION
     ..

     PERMISSIONS
     OWNER               : um-
     GROUP               : ---
     OTHER               : ---
     ...

     $ oneflow chmod my_service 660

     $ oneflow show 1
     SERVICE 1 INFORMATION
     ..

     PERMISSIONS
     OWNER               : um-
     GROUP               : um-
     OTHER               : ---
     ...

 Another common scenario is having Service Templates created by oneadmin that can be instantiated by any user.
-To implement this scenario,
+To implement this scenario, execute:
-execute:

 .. code::

     $ oneflow-template show 0
     SERVICE TEMPLATE 0 INFORMATION
     ID                  : 0
     NAME                : my_service
     USER                : oneadmin
     GROUP               : oneadmin

     PERMISSIONS
     OWNER               : um-
     GROUP               : ---
     OTHER               : ---
     ...

     $ oneflow-template chmod 0 604

     $ oneflow-template show 0
     SERVICE TEMPLATE 0 INFORMATION
     ID                  : 0
     NAME                : my_service
     USER                : oneadmin
     GROUP               : oneadmin

     PERMISSIONS
     OWNER               : um-
     GROUP               : ---
     OTHER               : u--
     ...

-Please refer to the OpenNebula documentation for more information about `users & groups </./auth_overview>`__, and `resource permissions </./chmod>`__.
+Please refer to the OpenNebula documentation for more information about :ref:`users & groups <auth_overview>`, and :ref:`resource permissions <chmod>`.

 Scheduling Actions on the Virtual Machines of a Role
 ====================================================

 You can use the ``action`` command to perform a VM action on all the Virtual Machines belonging to a role.
 For example, if you want to suspend the Virtual Machines of the worker Role:

 .. code::

     $ oneflow action <service_id> <role_name> <vm_action>

 These are the commands that can be performed: